HE-Personal: Programme "FH-Personal" BMBF Project at Esslingen University of Applied Sciences

 • 5 years of professional experience, including 3 years outside the university

-Possible criteria, if applicable: acquisition of third-party funding, research profile & publications (W3 professorship), leadership or international experience, etc.
+Possible criteria, if applicable: acquisition of third-party funds, research profile and publications, leadership or international experience, etc.

 Professional experience is fully credited from 50%, everything below is credited proportionally.